 To Connect to the Windows VM from Your Windows Desktop

-In the Remote Desktop Connection window, enter the public IP address or hostname of the VM.
+. - In the Remote Desktop Connection window, enter the IP address or hostname of the Windows VM.